-- 25. Trial bundle and skeleton arguments. - () that not earlier than 7 days or later than 3 days before the date fixed for trial or of the claim entering the Warned List the Claimant shall file with the Chancery Listing Office a trial bundle for the use of the Judge in accordance with Appendix 6 of the Chancery Guide. - () that skeleton arguments and chronologies shall be filed not less than 2 clear days before the date fixed for trial or of the claim entering the Warned List, in accordance with Appendix 7 of the Chancery Guide.
+25. Trial bundle and skeleton arguments

+- () that not earlier than 7 days or later than 3 days before the date fixed for trial the Claimant shall file with the Chancery Listing Office a trial bundle for the use of the Judge in accordance with Appendix 6 of the Chancery Guide 2012. - () that skeleton arguments and chronologies shall be filed not less than 2 clear days before the date fixed for trial in accordance with Appendix 7 of the Chancery Guide 2013.